Nako8k/Azure-Storage-lab/README.md

 ##  What I covered in this Lab

-- Created storage accounts with LRS, GRS, and ZRS redundancy
+- Created storage accounts with LRS, GRS, and ZRS redundancy zone's
 - I Work with Blob containers and set Hot, Cool, and Archive access tiers
 - Configured lifecycle management policies to automate tier transitions
 - Created an Azure File Share and provision VMs